khan1095/GeeksforGeeks-POTD/June 2024 GFG SOLUTION/14(June) Armstrong Numbers.md

 3. **Comparison:**
    - Compare the calculated sum with the original number.
-   - If they are equal, return "Yes".
+   - If they are equal, return "true".
-   - Otherwise, return "No".
+   - Otherwise, return "false".

 ### Time and Auxiliary Space Complexity